095056/Luis/Auto-updating-packages.md

 Currently, most of the packages hosted on github, gitlab or tracked by repology can be updated automatically by just setting `TERMUX_PKG_AUTO_UPDATE=true` in build.sh.

-You should also use [scripts/bin/check-auto-update](https://github.com/termux/termux-packages/blob/master/scripts/bin/check-auto-update) script to check whether a package can be auto-updated without writing custom steps or not.
+You should also use [scripts/bin/check-auto-update](https://github.com/termux/termux-packages/blob/master/scripts/bin/check-auto-update) script to check whether a package can be auto-updated without tinkering default steps.
 If script returns false, you may want to write your own update steps.
-See [here](#Overriding).
+See [here](#Overriding) for more details.

 ## Auto update steps refrence